Mohamed-Sabiyathulla/ARCO-Documents/c-Leave_Management.md

     - In This stage, Waiting to Process the Vacation Settlement in **Finance Portal**.

-    -  In Case and Task Management, waiting the request in **Under Process** stage.
+    -  In Case and Task Management, waiting to process the request in **Under Process** stage.

     - **Once the Vacation Settlement is completed in Finance Portal**.